rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 ### Track Any Game Any Time

-You can track the price of any game on the UK Playtsation Store.
-You can track as many games as you want.
-You can start and stop tracking games at any time.
+* Track the price of any game on the UK Playtsation Store
+* Track as many games as you want
+* Start and stop tracking games at any time.

 To track a game, you simply need the *game_id*.
 This can be found by navigating to the Playstation Store page for the game.
 The *game_id* is the text followng the last '/' of the url.